horaciocome1/dockerpesa/README.md

 # DockerPesa
-DockerPesa is an M-Pesa C2B API image for docker, You dont need any SDK or programming language, all you need is two minutes deploy it
+DockerPesa is a complete M-Pesa API docker image, You dont need any SDK or programming language, all you need is two minutes deploy it

 ## Installation